JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 ## Contributing

 If you want to contribute, first of all, Thanks!
 Feel free to raise an issue.
 I appreciate suggestions as well as errors.

-The only rule of conduct is: be nice and have empathy to your fellow human beings :D

-I would specially appreciate suggestions about testing, as I am not completely sure how to go about it 😅

-I am not sure if I can accept PR's yet, there are two reasons for this:

-- I am not yet completely sure how the overall architecture will end up like.
-So you shouldn't spend time working on something that is highly likely that won't even make it 😅.
-- I am still figuring out how GitHub works.
+But keep in mind that this is very unstable still.

 ## License

-MIT.
+Copyright © 2022 Jorge Romero.
+MIT License.

 Do whatever you want with it!